digiexchris/PIDKiln/frontend/PLAN_SPA.md

 ## Overview

-A zero-dependency vanilla JavaScript SPA that provides the complete PIDKiln user interface.
+A zero-dependency vanilla JavaScript SPA that provides the complete Furnace user interface.

 **Architecture:**
 - Single HTML file with embedded CSS and JS